dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/fabric-configs.md

 ## Incremental

-Fabric supports the `delete+insert` strategy.
+Fabric supports both `delete+insert` and `append` strategy.

 If a unique key is not provided, it will default to the `append` strategy

 ## Permissions